-The Psilocybin Assisted Therapy Association (PATA) is a national 501(c)3 nonprofit organization focused on promoting the advancement of psilocybin-assisted therapy (PAT).
-Based out of Oregon, we aim to empower consumers and therapists to make the best decision on how to use psilocybin*, a powerful natural substance, to reach a consumers' personal mental health goals.
+The Psilocybin-Assisted Therapy Association (PATA) is a national 501(c)(3) nonprofit organization focused on promoting the advancement of psilocybin-assisted therapy (PAT), a form of psychedelic-assisted therapy also referred to as magic mushroom therapy and psilocybin therapy.
+Based out of Oregon, we aim to educate and empower the public, licensed therapists, and psychedelic professionals to make the best decision on how to use psilocybin*, a powerful natural substance, to reach consumers' personal mental health goals.

 Mental health is important.
 Whether your goals are to further personal self-growth, overcome anxiety/depression or PTSD, assist with substance abuse recovery or smoking cessation, aid with issues around death and dying, or address disordered eating, our goal is to help empower you to make the best decision for you.
 Our programs are data driven with the sole intent of making a psilocybin session the most productive for you.

-We believe that psilocybin as a natural product has an extraordinary ability when taken to help individuals with issues such as trauma, depression, anxiety to achieve clinical improvements when facilitated by trained mental health therapists.
+We believe that psilocybin as a natural product has an extraordinary ability when taken to help individuals with issues such as depression, anxiety, and trauma to achieve clinical improvements when facilitated by psychedelic professionals and integrated with a licensed mental health professional.

-Information for Mental Health Professionals interested in learning more about Psilocybin Assisted Therapy.
+Information for Mental Health Professionals interested in learning more about PAT.

 Read about our PATA Model and how to integrate it to your practice.